mlagnado/ISTA_Exam_2/README.md

 # ISTA_Exam_2
-# This repository looks into creating a model to assist hospitals in understanding and predicting patient readmissions.
+# This repository looks into creating a model to assist hospitals in understanding the relationship between patients being discharged and readmitted.
+## This model utilizes the Hospital Readmissions Reduction Program dataset which is available at [https://data.cms.gov/provider-data/dataset/9n3s-kdb3#data-table]

 # - Resources to help understand the topic